berylliumsec/nebula/README.md

 Enter a New Command: This prompt allows users to input commands using natural language.
 Subsequently, the system predicts and suggests a command for execution.
 Users have the discretion to either execute the generated command as is or modify it.
 After initiating the command, they can choose to await its completion or proceed with other tasks.

+**Pro Tip**: In the beta version, for optimal performance, limit your queries to a combination of up to two switches.
 ![Enter a New Command](/images/command.png)